HabitatFramework/UserGuide/interface/interface.rst

 	* If the default date for the selected data source has been configured, the ‘Vague Date’ field will be updated to the default date.
 If the default date has not been defined, then the ‘Vague Date’ field must be updated manually.
 	* For boundary importance and habitat importance, there must only be one source set as ‘Primary’ or ‘Secondary’ for each field.

+.. _history_tab:

 History Tab
 -----------

 The History tab displays a list of modifications made to the current INCID and the associated TOIDs.
 Each entry details what modification was made, when and by whom as shown in Figure 20.
 Entries are shown in descending date order.
-The number of entries can be configured in the Options, see section 2.8.1.
+The number of entries can be configured in the Options (see :ref:`gis_options` for more details).

 .. _figUIHT: